Updated on 2026-05-18 GMT+08:00

 Security Group Examples

-You can allow given IP addresses to access instances in a security group, or allow access from another security group to enable instances in different security groups to communicate with each other.
+You can allow specific IP addresses to access instances in a security group, or allow access from another security group to enable communications between instances in different groups.
 You can add security group rules to flexibly control the traffic in and out of a network to ensure network security.
-The following provides some examples on how security groups can be used.
+Here are some examples on how security groups can be used.

-In Figure 2, there are two subnets (Subnet-A and Subnet-B) in VPC-X. ECSs in Subnet-A are associated with Sg-A because these ECSs are used to run the same services and have the same network communication requirements.
+In Figure 2, there are two subnets (Subnet-A and Subnet-B) in VPC-X. ECSs in Subnet-A are associated with Sg-A because these ECSs are used to run the same types of services and have the same network communication requirements.
 Similarly, ECSs in Subnet-B are associated with security group Sg-B.

 • Inbound rule A02 of Sg-A allows the ECSs in this security group to communicate with each other using any protocol and port.
+That is, ECSs in Subnet-A can communicate with each other.

-• Inbound rule B01 of Sg-B allows the ECSs in Sg-A to access the ECSs in Sg-B SSH port 22.
+• Inbound rule B01 of Sg-B allows the ECSs in Sg-A to access the ECSs in Sg-B over SSH port 22.
 That is, ECSs in Subnet-A can remotely log in to the ECSs in Subnet-B.

 • Inbound rule B02 of Sg-B allows the ECSs in this security group to communicate with each other using any protocol and port.
 That is, ECSs in Subnet-B can communicate with each other.